io-alt-f/altf/content/posts/how-stake-pool-keys.md

 --signing-key-file /var/cardano/output/kes.skey
 ```

-## 3. Operational certificates
+## 4. Operational certificates

-    These are operators’ offline key pairs that include a certificate counter for new certificates.
+These are our offline key pairs that include a certificate counter for new certificates.
-    It is the responsibility of the operator to manage both the hot (online), and cold (offline) keys for the pool.
+It's our responsibility as Stake Pool operator to manage both the hot (online), and cold (offline) keys for the pool.
 Cold keys must be secure and should not reside on a device with internet connectivity.
-It is recommended to keep multiple backups of cold keys.
+You *_MUST_* keep multiple backups of cold keys.

+To generate the certificate we need to find the KES period and the current Slot and divide them with each other.

-Firstly, we need to know the slots per KES period, we get it from the genesis file:
+Step 1.
+Get the slots per KES period, we get it from the genesis file:

 ```shell
 cat ~/cardano/config/mainnet-shelley-genesis.json | grep KESPeriod